Cas-07/EdSquared_documentation/support.md

 ### What data can tutors and students see?

 - **Tutors**: Can see all the data input by their connected students, including grades, confidence levels, and historical records.
-Tutors can also see and add lesson reports and give feedback per student per subject.
+Tutors can also see and add lesson reports and give feedback per student per subject. **Note**: if a student's subjects aren't visible yet it is because they haven't added any grade for that subject.
+A subject will become visible to the admin once at least one grade is added.
 - **Students**: Can see their own data, including grades and confidence levels.
 Students can also see feedback, lesson reports, and homework added by their tutor.

 ### How are grades and subjects managed?